Ah, the multicolored splendor of the changing seasons… what a great time to explore some new territory!

 The Weather Channel maintains a map of current foliage conditions, making it easy to plot your course through some pretty terrific parts of the country — by RV.

 All along the way, you’ll find plenty of quality campgrounds and lodges, you may even run into a festival or two as you go.
-The Bayfield Apple Festival in Wisconsin takes place October 3-5.
+The Bayfield Apple Festival in Wisconsin takes place early October.
 Anything and everything apple will be served up in style.

 It’s been 30 some years since I’ve been through those mountains and small towns of Virginia.
 Big Stone Gap, a small mining town back in the hills, is home to a good friend and I really enjoyed trips back to his small hometown when we were in the service together.